Top 10 Tips for Open Enrollment That Can Make a Big Difference

 Open Enrollment is a complex process, but it doesn’t have to be.

-By armoring yourself with tips and tools you can tackle your upcoming open enrollment like a champion.
+By armoring yourself with open enrollment tips and tools you can tackle your upcoming benefits enrollment like a champion.

 1. Plan Ahead of Time